Pinus mugo: Cultivars

 Cultivars with seasonal changes in foliage color include Pinus mugo 'Wintergold' and Pinus mugo 'Ophir'.

 Uses

-A recent trend is the increase in use of the mugo pine in cooking.
+The mugo pine is used in cooking.
+The cones can be made into a syrup called "pinecone syrup", "pine cone syrup", or mugolio.
 Buds and young cones are harvested from the wild in the spring and left to dry in the sun over the summer and into autumn.
-The cones and buds gradually drip syrup, which is then boiled down to a concentrate and combined with sugar to make pine syrup.
+The cones and buds gradually drip syrup, which is then boiled down to a concentrate and combined with sugar.